stenwt/librarium/docusaurus-librarium/docs/docs-content/04.5-devx/06-apps/02-create-app.md

 ---
 title: "Create and Manage Apps"
 metaTitle: "Create and Manage Apps"
-metaDescription: "Learn how to create and manage an app in Palette Dev Engine."
+description: "Learn how to create and manage an app in Palette Dev Engine."
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---